chatch/xcat/docs/protocol_stellar_asset_to_ethereum_erc20.md

 # Stellar Assets to Ethereum ERC20 Token Swaps

-# UNFINISHED - still need to sort out the HashedTimelock contract to work with ERC20 ....

 ** DRAFT v0.0.1**

 This protocol supports atomic trades/swaps between the tokens on the Stellar and Ethereum networks.